How to choose the best clothes dryer

 Here are some things to check when buying secondhand:

-Condition: Does the dryer look clean and tidy?
+Condition: Does the clothes dryer look clean and tidy?
 Check the drum, door, control panel and other components for cracks, dings or excessive scratches.
 Does the door close properly?
 Do all the buttons work?

 Age and usage: Ask the seller how old the dryer is and how often it’s been used.
 10 years is a reasonable lifespan for a clothes dryer.

 Brand and model: Check our clothes dryers test results for both current and discontinued models to see how the dryer performed in testing.
 Our discontinued models go back several years.
-If the dryer was widely available when it entered the New Zealand market, there’s a good chance we’ve tested it.
+If the clothes dryer was widely available when it entered the New Zealand market, there’s a good chance we’ve tested it.
 Also be sure to check the brand’s reliability and satisfaction ratings.

-Features and settings: Check whether the dryer has the features and settings you want.
+Features and settings: Check whether the clothes dryer has the features and settings you want.
 Look for adjustable heat settings, various drying cycles – for example, delicate, heavy-duty, timed drying and moisture sensing (auto).

-Maintenance and repair history: Ask about the dryer's history.
+Maintenance and repair history: Ask about the clothes dryer's history.
 Has it had regular maintenance?
 Have any major repairs have been done.

-Price and guarantee: Compare the dryer’s asking price with the prices of similar models on the market.
+Price and guarantee: Compare the clothes dryer’s asking price with the prices of similar models on the market.
 Don’t be afraid to negotiate.
 A quick internet search will help you decide a fair price based on the dryer's age, condition and features.

-Energy efficiency and running costs: Consider the dryer’s energy efficiency rating.
+Energy efficiency and running costs: Consider the clothes dryer’s energy efficiency rating.
 There’s information at Energy rating labels (above) plus a link to a calculator to work out how much a specific model will cost to run each year based on how often you’ll use it.

-Test run: If possible, request a test run of the dryer before purchasing it.
+Test run: If possible, request a test run of the clothes dryer before purchasing it.
 This lets you check whether the dryer runs smoothly and heats up properly.
 Listen for any squeals or other unexpected noises – they can be a sign that it needs some maintenance or is nearing the end of its useable life.

 Your rights if things go wrong